Donald Trump Met Secretly With Lev Parnas, Sent Him On ‘Mission’ To Get Joe Biden Investigation, Reports ‘CNN’

-Donald Trump has denied knowing the two close associates of his lawyer, Rudy Giuliani — Lev Parnas and Igor Fruman — who were arrested and indicted last month.
-But Parnas has privately told friends a very different story, saying that he met privately at the White House with Trump and Giuliani last December, according to CNN exclusive report on Friday evening.
+Donald Trump has denied knowing Lev Parnas and Igor Fruman, the two close associates of his lawyer, Rudy Giuliani, who were arrested and indicted last month.
+But Parnas has privately told friends a very different story, saying that he met privately at the White House with Trump and Giuliani last December, according to a CNN exclusive report on Friday evening.

-Not only did Parnas, together with Fruman, meet with Trump secretly, but at that meeting Trump dispatched the pair on what Parnas’s friends called a “James Bond mission,” to pressure the Ukraine government into staging an investigation of former United States Vice President Joe Biden, according to the CNN report.
+Not only did Parnas and Fruman meet with Trump secretly, but at that meeting, Trump dispatched the pair on what Parnas’ friends called a “James Bond mission” to pressure the Ukraine government into staging an investigation of former U.S. Vice President Joe Biden, according to the CNN report.

 The meeting, CNN reported, took place at a White House Hanukkah party attended by “hundreds” of Trump donors.
 At that party, Trump and Vice President Mike Pence posed for a photograph with Parnas and Fruman, along with Giuliani.
 That photograph has been widely circulated on social media in the weeks since the pair were arrested.
 The photo may be seen below on this page.